Motoki878/Network-Quantifications/README.md

 ----------------
 # Description of fig7c.m

-   This program products data set for plotting the Venn diagram to compare between high K-Core nodes and FVS (Feedback Vertex Set) of nodes.
+   This program products data set for comparing between high K-Core nodes and FVS (Feedback Vertex Set) of nodes.
+The data was utilized to drowing the Venn diagram.

 ------------------
    # Reference
    If you use this code, cite this following article: